Humble Beginnings Almost 2 Decades Ago

 LHA Charitable Trust has become the largest social service

 provider of it's kind in the Tibetan refugee community .

-LHA's President and Founder greeted the Dalai Lama
+LHA's President and Founder with His Holiness the Dalai Lama

 during his 2013 visit to New Orleans, Louisiana.